eurekaclinical/eurekaclinical-user-agreement-service/README.md

 ##### GET `/api/protected/useragreementstatuses/{id}`
 Returns a specified UserAgreementStatus object by the value of its id property, which is unique.
 Will only return a UserAgreementStatus object if it was signed by the current user.

-##### GET `/api/protected/useragreementstatuses/me`
+##### GET `/api/protected/useragreementstatuses/me[?status=ACTIVE|EXPIRED]`
 Returns the current user's active UserAgreementStatus, if there is one.
+If the `status` query parameter is used, it will only get a UserAgreementStatus for the user if one exists and it has the specified status value.

 ##### POST `/api/protected/useragreementstatuses/`
 Creates a new user agreement status for the current user.
 The UserAgreementStatus object is passed in as the body of the request.
 Returns the URI of the created UserAgreementStatus object.